jackroy08/Nology_Client_SR/README.md

 ## Coding Conventions

-1. Use Arrow Functions ONLY
+- Use Arrow Functions only (with Pascal Case for component names)
-2. Components folder is for SHARED components
+- Components folder is for 'shared' components
-3. Pages folder is for the PAGE components
+- Pages folder is for the 'page' components
-4. Use the assets folder and a 7-1 sass structure
+- Use the assets folder and a 7-1 sass structure (as needed)
-5. const nameStr = "Andy";
+- const nameStr = "Andy";
-6. const namesArr = ["Andy", "Ben"];
+- const namesArr = ["Andy", "Ben"];
-7. const isVisibility = false;
+- const isVisibility = false;
-8. Components should use .jsx file extension NOT .js
+- Components should use .jsx file extension NOT .js
-9. classNames should use camelCase ONLY & import Styles from '..module.scss'
+- CSS classNames should use camelCase only & import Styles from '..module.scss'
-10. Strings should use " quotes rather than ' (except template literals)
+- Strings should use " quotes rather than ' (except template literals)